 Due to the COVID-19 pandemic, for over a year all our self-defense classes were virtual.
-Almost all.

 What does work well are skills that you’d use far more often.
 Boundary setting, de-escalation, bystander intervention.
 Verbal skills, projection and body language, even distance from others.
 Learning to recognize “red flags.”